 IT Services maintains six large computer labs (Lilly PC Lab, Armory Computer Lab, Detchon Language Lab, Baxter Social Sciences Lab, Goodrich Math Lab, and Hays Hall Computer Lab), as well as several smaller computer clusters.
 The Lilly lab is open for public use 8am-2am, and the Armory Computer Lab is open 24 hours/day.
 Most academic departments have additional computers designated for use by students in a particular discipline.
 In all, Wabash has over 380 computers dedicated for student use.

 Most campus classrooms are equipped with computer projection facilities.
 We have more than 50 such systems, some of which are fixed in a particular classroom, and some that can move within a building, department, or entire campus.
 Specific information on computer facilities is available on our computer facilities page.

-Moodle is available to all faculty for course use.
-Moodle offers instructors a robust set of tools, functions and features for teaching.
+Canvas is available to all faculty for course use.
+Canvas offers instructors a robust set of tools, functions and features for teaching.
 It contains a number of communication and collaboration tools that enhance interaction between students and instructors with asynchronous discussion boards and synchronous chat tools.
 Features include:

 - Course web site and course content distribution (e.g. syllabus, course description pages, links to Internet resources)